A rhythm of worship

 Morning and Evening Prayers

-Lay ministry students worship together three mornings of each teaching week.
-Similarly, ordinands and teaching staff meet every weekday morning either for Morning Prayer in Chapel or in small groups.
+Students studying modules taught via block week delivery, worship together three mornings of each teaching week.
+Similarly, ordinands meet every weekday morning either for Morning Prayer in Chapel or in small groups.

 "The Ridley community is a genuine praying community and we experienced this ourselves, both being prayed for at the beginning of the inspection visit and throughout the week, and also being aware of students meeting quite naturally to pray for one another and for their other concerns."
 Ministry Council Inspection Report, published 2012